vykuang/nba-stats-streamlit/docs/data-src.md

 `leaguedashplayerstats` seems to be a kind of catch-all endpoint for all the common stat, and allows as to filter by season and regular/post for their aggregated stats.
 Honestly this looks exactly like what I need, in only one API call as well.
 Or two, if you count regular plus post season.
 We could also extend it by including `Advanced` stats as well, by changing `MeasureType` param from `Base` to `Advanced`

+If I can get a whole season's worth in one go it makes more sense to get multiple seasons

 ## Pipeline

 1. Gather all active player_ids via static endpoint